 These systems are characterized by their deep historical roots and comprehensive, structured frameworks that have been passed down through generations.

-- Traditional Chinese Medicine (TCM): An ancient and complete system of health and wellness, TCM is based on balancing the flow of Qi (life force energy) through specific pathways known as meridians.
+- Traditional Chinese Medicine (TCM): An ancient and complete system of health and wellness, TCM is based on balancing the flow of Qi (life force energy) through specific pathways known as Meridians.
 Practices like acupuncture, acupressure, and Qigong are all practical applications of TCM, designed to clear blockages and restore the body’s natural energetic harmony.
+Therapies often extend to moxibustion (burning mugwort near skin) and Tuina (therapeutic massage) to further manipulate thermal and kinetic energy flow.

 Channeled and Attunement-Based Systems